mrsac7/placement-resources/README.md

 # Placement Coding Questions Asked at IITs
-> Collection of Coding Questions asked by top software companies during placements at IITs
+> Collection of coding questions asked by top software companies during placements at IITs

 ## Companies